 - Team Building (1 ½ hours) – This activity is good at bringing new groups together or bonding an existing team or class.
 All equipment supplied with a selection of fun and active games developing participants balance, coordination and communication to achieve the goals, learning from each task to the next whilst improving upon their performance.
 The team building tasks vary in physical and mental challenges for all abilities developing trust between members.

-- People Art (1 – 1 ½ hours) – Using only your group members and the background of your choice, can you make your school logo, a goldfish blowing bubbles, a tree in the wind?
+- People Art (1 – 1 ½ hours) – Using only your group members, can you make your school logo, a goldfish blowing bubbles, a tree in the wind?
 A fun activity which works to build a team, develop trust while learning about the art found in the natural environment.
 Make sure you bring a camera to see the final piece.

 - Paper Planes (1 – 1 ½ hours) – Make and fly your very own paper plane!
 Use your imagination to fold and fly a plane in a competition against your class mates.
 How can you improve your performance?
 Follow a set design.
 Improving your folding skills and adding individual artistic elements to make your plane stand out from the others.
 Can you overcome nature’s gravity; improve your plane’s aerodynamics to land in the marked area or on the aircraft carrier?
 This activity focuses on individuals working to design their planes, creative art and design in decorating their planes and good sportsmanship during the competition.